4MansArquitectes/frontend/README.md

-# Quatre Mans Arquitectes:
+# 4 Mans Arquitectes:

 ## Introduction:

-Responsive website created for the architecture firm Quatre Mans Arquitectes to detail its activity and services for future and current clients.
+Responsive website created for the architecture firm 4 Mans Arquitectes to detail its activity and services for future and current clients.
 The website includes information about the team, the projects carried out, the services offered and contact details.

 ## Technologies: